digital-sound-antiques/mgsc/mgs-format.md

 0004   |*          |*     |Compressed data
 ```

-Compressed data format is to be written.
+The compressed data format seems to be an original, a sort of dictionay coder algorism.
+The author will summarize the specification later.

 A TypeScript impelmentation of uncompression is available: [uncompress.ts](https://github.com/digital-sound-antiques/mgsrc-js/blob/master/src/uncompress.ts).

 ## Track 0 Commands